ankitects/faqs/src/the-2021-scheduler.md

 ### Daily limits

-The new count is now capped by the review count.
+The new count is now capped by the review count by default, so that new card introduction is reduced/paused when you have a backlog of cards.
 If you have limits of 200 reviews and 20 new cards, and 190 reviews are due, only 10 new cards will be introduced.
+While not recommended, you can disable this behavior in the deck options.

-In Anki 2.1.50+/AnkiMobile 2.0.84+, each deck's limit affects the number of cards that will be drawn from that deck and its subdecks.
+Each deck's limit affects the number of cards that will be drawn from that deck and its subdecks.
 Limits are applied from the deck you select, so if you select a child deck, its parents' limits will not apply.
 For example, with the following limits:

 - Parent: 100
 - Parent::Child: 30